sara-nl/sdrdocs/source/pages/basics/basic_usage.rst

     **Community** is a group of common users that are part of a research domain or initiative

+    See :ref::`Objects <advanced-objects` for more information on object types.

 The top region allows searching for deposits and collections immediately.
 It supports faceted search by prepending a field (e.g. 'title') before your search term, for example 'title:data'.

 On the top right you can locate your account details and find some links in the dropdown menu when the avatar is clicked.
 The 'My account' option sends you to your `account page`_.
 Here you can easily start creating new deposits, collections, groups and, if allowed, communities and schemas.